andrevlima/economic-calendar-api/README.md

 ## How to use:

-Just checkout or download this repository and copy this folder in your favorite PHP server.
+Just checkout or download this repository and copy this folder to your favorite PHP server.
 Probably your url in a PHP server with common default configurations, will be available here:

 ```
 http://localhost/economic-calendar-api